Self-care is usually the last item on our never-ending list of tasks.

 - Count to 8 as you breathe out

-- Do it 3 times
+- Do it 3 times.
+Count slowly.

 The deeper and slower you breathe, the safer you will feel.

-You do nothing but listen to people’s judgement, opinions, suggestions of what you should and shouldn’t do.
+Day in and day out, we are constantly receiving information.
+And some of us are constantly listening to people’s judgement, opinions, suggestions of what you should and shouldn’t do.

 I feel your resistance.

-- Only for one minute
+- Maintain this listening for just one minute

-- Do it 3 times
+- Pause.
+And repeat 3 times

 If you can take yourself in nature, even better.
 Listen keenly to every sound in nature.